cloudnative-pg/cloudnative-pg/docs/src/operator_capability_levels.md

 # Operator Capability Levels

-This section provides a summary of the capabilities implemented by Cloud Native PostgreSQL, classified using the
+This section provides a summary of the capabilities implemented by CloudNativePG, classified using the
 ["Operator SDK definition of Capability Levels"](https://operatorframework.io/operator-capabilities/) framework.